 2. The monogamy break

-Sometimes, a break is needed to stop all the silly or trivial fights and nagging or complaining that could blow up into something big and bad for the relationship.
+Sometimes, a brief respite is needed to stop all the silly or trivial fights and nagging or complaining that could blow up into something big and bad for the relationship.
 That is when you take the monogamy break, where you stay away from each other but don’t go on dates or have one-night stands.
-Couples who want the relationship to work but just need some time away from each other choose this.
+Couples who want the relationship to work but just need some time away for reflection and reassessment of the relationship.

 3. The unclear break